sunnythelucky/mole-game/README.md

 `HTML` : simply structured HTML using `<div>` to divide each spaces for moles.

-`CSS` : practice different versions of CSS structure.
+`CSS` : practice different versions of mole's mood, cursors.

 ## Screenshot